-To earn the Web design certificate in addition to the AAS in graphic design-digital media, take CIS 172, CIS 174, CIS 176 and CIS 177 as general electives.
+To earn the graphic design-Web design certificate in addition to the associate of applied science in graphic design-digital media, take CIS 174, CIS 176 and CIS 177 as electives.
+To earn the graphic design-Web design certificate in addition to the AAS in graphic design-illustration, take CIS 174, CIS 176, CIS 177, CIS 186, CIS 187 and CIS 189 as electives.

-To earn the graphic design-illustration certificate in addition to the AAS in graphic design-digital media, take ART 180, HUMAN 152 and take an additional ART class from ART 151, ART 160, ART 165, or ART 170 (not already taken as general electives).
+To earn the graphic design-illustration certificate in addition to the AAS in graphic design-digital media, take ART 165 or ART 170, ART 180 and HUMAN 152 as electives.
+To earn the graphic design-illustration certificate in addition to the AAS in graphic design-Web design, take ART 165 or ART 170, ART 180 and HUMAN 152, CIS 174, CIS 176 as electives.

-To earn the graphic design-digital media certificate in addition to the AAS in graphic design-illustration, take CIS 188 and any three of the following as general electives: CIS 185, CIS 186, CIS 187, CIS 189, or CIS 284.
+To earn the graphic design-digital media certificate in addition to the AAS in graphic design-illustration, take CIS 188 and three of the following as electives: CIS 186, CIS 187, CIS 189 or CIS 284.
+To earn the graphic design-digital media certificate in addition to the AAS in graphic design-Web design, take CIS 188 and CIS 284 as electives.